Efficient Exploration via First-Person Behavior Cloning Assisted Rapidly-Exploring Random Trees: Experiments

 \subsection{Gym-minigrid}

 Gameplay-testing aims to evaluate and test as many reachable game states as possible, if not all of them.
 In many environments, the number of game states varies from one play to another.
 Often times the number of game states can be immeasurably large: the game state could be a continuous space, or the branching factor given the number of possible actions explodes exponentially.
-In order to conduct controlled experiments with calculable ground truth state coverage, we built a set of our own environments on top of the gym-minigrid~\cite{gym_minigrid} library with a countable number of states.
-Gym-minigrid~\cite{gym_minigrid} describes a family of lightweight environments built for tasks such as reinforcement learning.
+In order to conduct controlled experiments with calculable ground truth state coverage, we built a set of our own environments on top of the gym-minigrid~\cite{gym_minigrid} library with a countable number of states. {Gym-minigrid has previously been been used in other game-testing work such as Chang et al.~\cite{Chang21Boosting}.
+We create novel gym-minigrid environments in this work to test the different approaches.} Gym-minigrid~\cite{gym_minigrid} describes a family of lightweight environments built for tasks such as reinforcement learning.
 Every environment has the same basic building blocks: the agent, doors - which may require a key to open, walls, balls, etc. The agent can only pick up one \edit{item (e.g. key, ball)} at a time.
 The agent is provided with a partial observation of the state of the game from its perspective, much like how a first-person game limits what the human player can view.
 We also created a new, tougher building block which we employ and recommend using, the \textbf{MultiLockDoor}, which requires several keys to open.